akinomyoga/ble.sh/.github/ISSUE_TEMPLATE/00_T1-bug_report.md

   Note: In most cases, in reply, we will ask further questions to investigate the problem in detail.
 Please don't hesitate to RESPOND TO THE QUESTIONS, or otherwise we need to just close the issue soon.
+But don't worry!
+Any (stupid) responses are welcome!
+It's definitely better than NO RESPONSE.
+  Let's communicate!

 -->